lucascompython/CritBot/README.md

 ## Installation & Execution

-This bot was only teted on Linux.
+This bot was only tested on Linux.
 Python ^3.10 is required.
 I would prefer if you don't run an instance of my bot.
 You can just invite him [here](https://discord.com/api/oauth2/authorize?client_id=832679098740506644&permissions=8&scope=bot).
 Nevertheless, the installation steps are as follows: